-Kante and Loftus-Cheek to miss US trip
+Chelsea's Kante and Loftus-Cheek miss US tour

-Chelsea: N'Golo Kante and Ruben Loftus-Cheek to miss US trip due to vaccination status
+Chelsea: N'Golo Kante and Ruben Loftus-Cheek miss US trip because of vaccination status

 Last updated on .From the section Chelsea

-Chelsea midfielders N'Golo Kante and Ruben Loftus-Cheek will miss the club's pre-season tour of the United States due to their Covid vaccination status, the club has confirmed.
+Chelsea midfielders N'Golo Kante and Ruben Loftus-Cheek will miss the club's pre-season tour of the United States because of their Covid vaccination status.

 The Blues travelled to Los Angeles on Saturday for a training camp.